Arlberg Tunnel (Special Toll Route)

 What is the Arlberg Tunnel?

-The Arlberg Tunnel runs beneath the Arlberg, from which it takes its name, and connects the two Austrian federal states located in the west of the country, Vorarlberg and Tyrol.
-The S 16 expressway runs through the tunnel.
+The Arlberg Tunnel runs beneath the mountain of the same name and connects the two western Austrian federal states of Vorarlberg and Tyrol.
+The S16 expressway passes through the tunnel.
 The tunnel is operated by ASFINAG.

-With a total length of 13,972 metres (13.9 km), the Arlberg Tunnel is considered the longest road tunnel in Austria.
-Unlike many other tunnels in the country, however, the Arlberg Tunnel has only a single tube (instead of the two tubes that are often common).
-Due to its proximity to the neighbouring countries Germany, Liechtenstein and Switzerland, the Arlberg Tunnel is used by around 8,000 vehicles per day.
-Construction of the tunnel took place from 1 June 1974 (tunnel blasting in St. Anton and Langen) until breakthrough on 9 October 1977, a period of around three and a quarter years.
-In December 1978, the tunnel was finally opened to traffic.
+With a total length of 13,972 meters (13.9 km), the Arlberg Tunnel is considered the longest road tunnel in Austria.
+Unlike many other tunnels in the country, however, the Arlberg Tunnel has only one tube (instead of the more common two).
+Due to its proximity to the neighboring countries of Germany, Liechtenstein, and Switzerland, the Arlberg Tunnel is used by around 8,000 vehicles daily.
+Construction took place from June 1, 1974 (tunneling began in St. Anton and Langen) until the breakthrough on October 9, 1977, lasting approximately three and a quarter years.
+The tunnel was officially opened to traffic in December 1978.

-At the time it was built, the Arlberg Tunnel was even considered the longest road tunnel in the world.
+At the time of its construction, the Arlberg Tunnel was even regarded as the longest road tunnel in the world.

 The Arlberg Tunnel is a special toll route.
-This means that a route-specific toll (special toll) must be paid for its use.
-Regardless of whether you hold a vignette, an additional fee is charged for driving through the Arlberg Tunnel.
+This means that a route toll (special toll) must be paid for using this section.
+Regardless of whether you have a vignette, an additional fee is charged for passing through the Arlberg Tunnel.

 Alternatives to the Arlberg Tunnel

 If you do not wish to use the Arlberg Tunnel, various alternative routes are available.
-In particular, the following alternatives are recommended:
+In particular, the following options are recommended:

 FAQ about the Arlberg Tunnel